 recognising the success and contribution of our artists

-After discussion with several members of the arts community, and deliberation by the festival committee, the DREAM Artist of the Year Award was established.
-This award aims to put the spotlight on our successful artists, providing inspiration to our young artists – ensuring they know that growing up in a rural area is not a barrier.
+This award aims to put the spotlight on these artists, providing inspiration to our young artists – ensuring they know that it is possible to grow up in a rural area and achieve success in the arts.

 In 2013 our Assessment Panel was expanded to include representatives of several key arts organisations within the community who have the difficult task of assessing the nominations each year.

-An internationally renowned author of over 40 popular, highly acclaimed books for children and teenagers, Libby spent the formative years of her life in the city, completing her schooling at Dubbo High School.
-She was school captain and dux in 1968
+An internationally renowned author of over 40 popular, highly acclaimed books for children and teenagers, Libby spent the formative years of her life in Dubbo, completing her schooling at Dubbo High School.
+She was school captain and dux in 1968.

-2016 - Lisa Edwards is a classical ballet dancer who has been performing with the Queensland Ballet Company since 2004.
+Lisa is a classical ballet dancer who has been performing with the Queensland Ballet Company since 2004.
 Prior to this, Lisa was dancing and touring with Swiss and German companies.

-2015 – Phil Stack is a founding Member of multi-platinum rock/pop group Thirsty Merc.
+Phil is a founding member of multi-platinum rock/pop group Thirsty Merc.
 In addition to this, he is one of Australia’s most respected double-bassists, touring the world with the legendary James Morrison.
 He has also played with some of Australia’s greatest symphony orchestras and has won several national awards.

-2014 - Making history as the Australian Ballet Company’s first Aboriginal dancer, Ella Havelka has performed in numerous productions, including several international tours.
-This follows Ella’s successful career performing with Bangarra Dance Theatre
+Making history as the Australian Ballet Company’s first Aboriginal dancer, Ella Havelka has performed in numerous productions, including several international tours.
+This follows Ella’s successful career performing with Bangarra Dance Theatre.